cmagnotta/python-challenge/README.md

 After consulting with my tutor, I found that a nested for loop would be the best approach.

 In pypoll after a few tries where I got an error about the file not being subscriptable, I turned it into a list.

+I was not able to complete this assignment before the deadline, but I will continue to work on it.